msracver/Deformable-ConvNets/README.md

 ## Usage

-1. All of our experiments settings (#GPUs, dataset, etc.) are kept in yaml files under folder `./experiments/rfcn/cfgs`.
+1. All of our experiment settings (GPU #, dataset, etc.) are kept in yaml files at folder `./experiments/rfcn/cfgs`.
 2. Four config files have been provided so far, namely, R-FCN for COCO/VOC and Deformable R-FCN for COCO/VOC, respectively.
 We use 8 and 4 GPUs to train models on COCO and on VOC, respectively.
-You can modify the GPU numbers in the config files.
-3. To perform experiments, run the py scripts with the corresponding config file as input.
-As an example, to train and test deformable convnets on COCO with ResNet-v1-101, use the following command
+3. To perform experiments, run the python scripts with the corresponding config file as input.
+For example, to train and test deformable convnets on COCO with ResNet-v1-101, use the following command
     ```
     python experiments\rfcn\rfcn_end2end_train_test.py --cfg experiments\rfcn\cfgs\resnet_v1_101_coco_trainval_rfcn_dcn_end2end_ohem.yaml
     ```
-    A cache folder would be created automatically to save the model and the log under `output/rfcn_dcn_coco/`
+    A cache folder would be created automatically to save the model and the log under `output/rfcn_dcn_coco/`.
 4. Please find more details in config files and in our code.

 ## Misc.